usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 shake Modules
 -------------

-Below is a description of many of the modules available to **shake**:
+Below is a description of many of the modules available to **shake**.
+They are ordered in more or less the order they would be called.
+The module **select** would be run first if the operator wanted to have the ShakeMap system determine the GMPE sets to use based on the event's location and depth.
+Many operators will have a fixed configuration for their GMPEs, and will therefore not use **select**.
+The operator will then typically run **assemble** or **augment**, to create (or update) the *shake_data.hdf* input file, followed by **model**.
+The order of modules after **model** is usually not important as they typically depend upon the output of **model** (i.e., *shake_result.hdf*) and not upon the results of other modules.

 select
 ```````